cuervo0102/cuervo0102/README.md

 </div>

 <p align="center">
 5th-year AI & Data Science engineering student, currently living somewhere between a terminal window and a thesis draft.
 I like taking messy, real-world chaos — public tender PDFs, sales call recordings, whatever's lying around — and teaching a model to make sense of it.
-Healthtech and R&D environments are where I want to land next
+Healthtech and R&D environments are where I want to land next, ideally in France 🎀
 </p>

 <div align="center">